 And imagine you are experiencing intimate partner violence, and you can text a number & a trauma-informed crisis intervention specialist meets you in a safe space.
 An hour later, you are working together to make a plan that will keep you safe in the long term.

 Now you are driving in your car, and you don’t realize, that your brake lights aren’t working.
 A city employee signals for you to pull over, and says “Hey-how about I replace those lights for you right here so no one gets hurt?”.
 An hour later, both lights work & you’re at home.

 I took these scenarios from @melegirma/’s Instagram, text by @conflicttransformation from her Alternatives to Policing flyers.
 Thank you for sharing these, I hope it’s okay for me to use them in my blog.
 Please look and listen to BIPOC leaders building alternatives to policing in your communities.
 Let’s imagine how another world is possible.

-I think that we can all agree that culture is more than its history and plain facts, especially when we speak of an organisation.
+We can all agree that culture is more than its history and plain facts, especially when we speak of an organisation.
 The approach of corporate analysts might be that an organisation has a culture, however malleable, manipulable and open for change.
-Within academia is the idea that culture is what an organisation is, is a common approach.
-Here, culture -as root metaphor- is not easily changed.
+Within academia, the idea that culture is what an organisation is is a common approach.
+Here, culture -as a root metaphor- is not easily changed.
 I’m interested in the form and function of this culture.
-A culture of policing that is formed through collective memory, zombie stats, (zombie) collectives and zombie ideas (or brain virus); mental programming.
+A culture of policing is formed through collective memory, zombie stats, (zombie) collectives and zombie ideas (or brain virus); mental programming.
 I wonder how these constructs play out in our on- and offline realities.
-To properly unfold these constructs we’d have to look at both micro-and macro-levels that ground our perception.
+To properly unfold these constructs, we’d have to look at both micro-and macro-levels that ground our perception.